 If I had a time machine, I would use it for two things.
 First, I’d travel back to 1919 and stop the Red Sox from trading Babe Ruth to the Yankees.
 That’s a no-brainer.
 But after that, I’d go visit all of my D.C.
 Leaving after Colliding clients who spoke to the police before they contacted me, and talk some sense into them.
 And maybe I’d shake them a little.

-Leaving after Colliding is the official name in Washington, D.C. for what is commonly referred to as Hit and Run.
-It occurs when a driver strikes another person, car, or dog then fails to immediately stop and render aid and/or exchange insurance information.
+Leaving after Colliding is the official name in Washington, D.C., for what is commonly referred to as Hit and Run.
+It occurs when a driver strikes another person, car, or dog and then fails to immediately stop and render aid and/or exchange insurance information.
 As any D.C. criminal lawyer can tell you, it is a common occurrence in a city filled with busy streets and people in a hurry.
 What is also a common occurrence is that a witness to the accident gets either a license plate number, or some information about the vehicle that allows the D.C. police to identify it.
 Let me be clear: the information provided to the police by the witness or video almost always identified ONLY the vehicle involved, NOT the driver behind the wheel.
 Is this important?
 You bet it is.

-In order to prove that a defendant committed hit and run, or Leaving after Colliding in Washington, D.C., the government has to prove, not just what vehicle was involved, but who was actually driving it.
-If a witness saw only the car, but not who was behind the wheel, the government has no way to prove its case.
+In order to prove that a defendant committed hit and run or Leaving after Colliding in Washington, D.C., the government has to prove not just what vehicle was involved, but who was actually driving it.
+If a witness saw only the car but not who was behind the wheel, the government has no way to prove its case.
 So how do the D.C. police try to solve this not-insignificant problem?
 Well, they send you a letter and ask you to come on down and prove their case for them.
 And the thing is, many Leaving after Colliding defendants do just that.

 Top five reasons people follow the instructions on the Hit and Run Letter, and walk into a police station: